STI Engine Build Cost: A Realistic Budget Guide

 After assembly, a reputable builder will perform dyno testing.
 This isn't just about chasing a peak horsepower number; it's a critical quality control step.
 Running the engine on a dynamometer allows the builder to break it in under controlled conditions, check for any leaks or issues, and ensure all the new components are working together harmoniously.
 This process verifies that the engine is healthy and performing as expected before it’s installed in your car.
 It’s the final check that guarantees you’re getting the safe, reliable power you paid for.

-Installation & First Start
+The Final Steps: Installation & First Start

 Once the engine is assembled and tested, it’s time to install it back into your STI.
 This process involves more than just bolting it in; it requires carefully connecting the fuel, cooling, electrical, and exhaust systems.
 Labor for installation can add another $1,500 to $3,000 to your budget.
 The first startup is a critical moment where the builder will monitor pressures and temperatures to confirm everything is operating correctly.
 This meticulous attention to detail ensures a smooth transition from the engine stand to the road.

-Expert Tuning
+Why Expert Tuning is Non-Negotiable

 The final and most crucial step is expert tuning.
 A new engine build requires a custom tune to calibrate the ECU for the new components.
 This involves adjusting fuel maps, ignition timing, and boost pressure to optimize performance and ensure engine safety.
 A proper tune from an experienced professional is what truly brings your build to life.
 You should budget around $500 for a comprehensive tune, plus another $200 to $300 for a full set of gaskets needed for reassembly.
 Professional engine tuning services are the key to maximizing power and ensuring long-term reliability.